 - Eat at off-hours to avoid the crowds.
 Counter service restaurants are least busy between 2 and 4 pm, and at the end of the night.

 - Paradise Garden Grill is our favorite counter service restaurant in Disney California Adventure.
 The food is refreshing and healthy-ish, and there’s often live music in the evenings.

 - For many Disney fans, the membership-only Club 33 is the holy grail.
 Since its last refurbishment, we think Club 33 is nothing special.
 Look past the “exclusivity” and instead have a nice meal at Carthay Circle Restaurant, which is just as classy and nicely pays tribute to Walt Disney.

-- For Spring 2017, Hungry Bear Restaurant has a ‘seasonal’ Churro Funnel Cake.
+- Hungry Bear Restaurant has a ‘seasonal’ Churro Funnel Cake.
 We’ve yet to try it, but the idea sounds glorious.
 Hopefully this will become a permanent menu fixture!

 Okay, so you’ll notice this is 64 Disneyland Dining Tips, not 60.
 My original goal here was 50 tips, and I unknowingly went over.
 I bumped the title up to ’60 Disneyland Dining Tips,’ but then went over that, too.
 Rather than keep typing and get this thing to 75 or 101 Disneyland Dining Tips (both of which are easily doable), I figured I’d turn this post over to you, and see what people come up with in the comments.
 So please, share your Disneyland dining hacks, favorite snacks or menu items, etc., in the comments below!